-For communities to be strong, neighbors must unite and contribute to the overall well-being of their areas.
+For communities to be strong, neighbors must unite and contribute to the overall wellbeing of their areas.
 But you don’t have to lead a charity or be an activist to make a positive impact where you live.
-REALTOR® Magazine’s 2017 Good Neighbor Award winners are a testament to just how big of an impact you can have in a community.
-The honorees were celebrated for their philanthropic leadership at a gala during the REALTORS® Conference & Expo in Chicago on Saturday night.
-These community advocates imparted some advice on how everyone can be better stewards within their communities.
+Simple gestures can amount to great relief for those in need, as real estate pros across the country will surely learn this week during the 2023 REALTOR® Volunteer Days, which runs through Sunday.
+Former Good Neighbor Award winners are a testament to just how big of an impact you can have in a community.
+A few of these community advocates impart some advice on how everyone can be better stewards within their communities.

 1. Don’t wait for a crisis before offering to help.

-Louise McLean, whose nonprofit provides necessities for more than 2,200 homeless children in Florida’s Brevard County, recalled Hurricane Irma’s recent devastation in her state.
-“We shouldn’t wait for a storm to hit to be a good neighbor,” McLean said as she accepted her award.
+Louise McLean, whose nonprofit provides necessities for more than 2,200 homeless children in Florida’s Brevard County, recalls the devastation in her state after Hurricane Irma in 2017.
+“We shouldn’t wait for a storm to hit to be a good neighbor,” McLean says.
 “Every day, someone is dealing with a storm in their own lives.”

 2. Start a chain of good deeds with one small gesture.

 Garbett’s efforts have helped others like young Anna, who had to make dinner over an open fire every night for her and her grandmother because they didn’t have a stove.
-Today, Anna is on track to be the first person in her family to graduate from high school.
+Anna then became the first person in her family to graduate from high school.
 She plans to become an engineer.
-“The stories of the lives I’m helping to change are what drive me,” Garbett said.
+“The stories of the lives I’m helping to change are what drive me,” Garbett says.

 3. Appreciate the people who share your vision.

-Howard “Hoddy” Hanna, whose real estate company has raised more than $14 million for children’s hospitals worldwide, thanked his 9,000 agents around the country for buying into his philanthropic vision and helping him achieve his goals.
-No one achieves their greatest dreams alone, Hanna said.
-“I owe everything I’ve accomplished to the great people who work for me and my family,” said Hanna, who runs the company with his sisters.
+Howard “Hoddy” Hanna, whose real estate company has raised more than $14 million for children’s hospitals worldwide, thanks his 9,000 agents around the country for buying into his philanthropic vision and helping him achieve his goals.
+No one achieves their greatest dreams alone, Hanna says.
+“I owe everything I’ve accomplished to the great people who work for me and my family,” says Hanna, who runs the company with his sisters.

 4. Don’t leave it to others to address a pressing need.

-Kay Wilson-Bolton said many in her community may be naive to the extent of homelessness in the area.
-“They’re invisible to my community, but they’re not invisible to God,” Wilson-Bolton said.
-“But I’ve never met a homeless person who didn’t have a mother, a birthday, a first day at school, or who didn’t once believe in Santa Claus.”
-Everyone—no matter what walk of life they’re from—deserves to be treated with humanity, she said.
+Kay Wilson-Bolton says many in her community may be naive to the extent of homelessness in the area.
+“They’re invisible to my community, but they’re not invisible to God,” Wilson-Bolton says.
+“But I’ve never met a homeless person who didn’t have a mother, a birthday, a first day at school or who didn’t once believe in Santa Claus.”
+Everyone—no matter what walk of life they’re from—deserves to be treated with humanity, she says.
 Wilson-Bolton’s charity helps to feed up to 600 homeless people a week.

 5. Show humility when someone asks for help.

-Sal Dimiceli, who has helped thousands of poor people out of poverty, said that on a daily basis, he witnesses those who are struggling to afford shelter, food, and utilities.
-He devotes10 to 12 hours a day to bring relief to people through his charity, Now Is the Time to Help.
-“I’ve looked into the eyes of children who are suffering, or senior citizens living in fear that they will be evicted,” Dimiceli said.
+Sal Dimiceli, who has helped thousands of poor people out of poverty, says that on a daily basis, he witnesses those who are struggling to afford shelter, food and utilities.
+He devotes 10 to 12 hours a day to bring relief to people through his charity.
+“I’ve looked into the eyes of children who are suffering, or senior citizens living in fear that they will be evicted,” Dimiceli says.
 “When I see the look in their eyes change from desperation to hope, it fills me with joy.”